-The amount of the rate will vary depending on the type of transaction, but averages about 2 percent of the purchase amount.
-The interchange fee is typically higher for online purchases than for in-person purchases.
+These credit card processing fees are typically higher for online purchases than for in-person purchases.
 This is because, in the latter, the card is physically present and available for an inspection.

 Concerning processing credit card payments, interchange fees account for the majority of credit card processing expenses.
 Having an understanding of the interchange fee system is important for any business owner.

 At the time of transaction, an interchange fee is issued to the customer’s, known as the “issuing bank” or the bank that issued the card used for purchase.
-The fee is paid by the merchant’s bank, known as the “acquiring bank.”
+The fee is paid by the small business merchant’s bank, known as the “acquiring bank.”

 Further, interchange fees are not static, immutable fees imposed on electronic payments systems.
-While MasterCard, for example, sets “default” rates of interchange, the merchant in any transaction has the right to negotiate card acceptance costs with his or her acquiring bank.
+While MasterCard, for example, sets “default” interchange rates, the merchant in any transaction has the right to negotiate card acceptance costs with his or her acquiring bank.

-The acquiring bank then pays their merchant from the remaining balance minus a markup for processing credit card payments.
+The acquiring bank then pays their merchant from the remaining balance minus a markup for processing credit and debit card payments.
 Merchants ultimately receive the gross amount of the sale minus a series of base costs and markups that include interchange, dues, assessments and the provider’s markup.

 In recent years, interchange fees have become a controversial issue.
 Many large merchants that are involved in processing credit card payments, such as Wal-Mart, have the ability to negotiate fee prices.
-While some merchants prefer cash or PIN-based debit cards, most believe they cannot realistically refuse to accept the major card network-branded cards.
+While some small business merchants prefer cash or PIN-based debit cards, most believe they cannot realistically refuse to accept the major card network-branded cards.
 This holds true even when their interchange fees exceed their profit margins.